Episode 24 – Airbus

 Rail Ridge Crossing — The Valleys

-The old school bus ground slowly up to the crest of the last ridge before crossing through the summit tunnel and the final descent into Hot Creek Valley.
+The old school bus ground slowly up to the crest of the last ridge before crossing through the summit tunnel and beginning the final descent into Hot Creek Valley.

 Thar frowned.
-The old mountain goat had been driving this very bus on this very road every school day for the last 34 years.
-He knew every hill, every bend and every quirk that the valley roads had.
-The same held true for his bus – it may have been old, but he knew its every sound, rattle and gurgle, how it responded in all types of weather conditions and how it felt on every inch, yard and mile of the road.
+The old mountain goat had driven this very bus on this very road every school day for the last 34 years.
+He knew every hill, every bend, and every quirk that the valley roads had.
+The same held true for his bus — it may have been old, but he knew its every sound, rattle and gurgle, how it responded in all types of weather conditions and how it felt on every inch, yard and mile of the road.
 The visceral connection between bus and driver was strong and something was wrong.
-He knew it – from his horns to his hooves.
+He knew it — from his horns to his hooves.

 The bus had now entered a longer straight downhill stretch.